IAMSDR/MyAuthenticator/README.md

 💫 **Icons:** Includes 100+ colored icons and access to 3000+ icons from SimpleIcons, all in SVG format for scalability.

-🔐 **Secure:** Uses Nuxt Auth Utils for authentication and encrypts database fields for enhanced security.
+🔐 **Secure:** Uses nuxt-auth-utils for authentication and encrypts database fields for enhanced security.

 🗃️ **Backup / Restore:** Securely backup and restore authenticators with encryption.
 Supports import from and export to Google Authenticator.